VFX Artist Services

 South African VFX artists deliver compositing and digital effects in Cape Town and Johannesburg, in a sector showcased by the Oscar-nominated 'District 9'.

 Here is how this works in practice.
-We connect productions with VFX artists who deliver compositing, digital effects and the integration of computer-created elements with live-action footage.
+We connect shoots with VFX artists who deliver compositing, digital effects and the integration of computer-created elements with live-action footage.
 Our network is centred on Cape Town and Johannesburg, where a deep, top-tier visual-effects community serves global features, series, commercials and the country's expanding streaming content.
 The VFX artists we supply work across compositing, rotoscoping, paint and cleanup, matte painting, simulation and final integration, and they know the pipelines that connect VFX to edit, grading and delivery.

 Here is the short of it.
 We match each artist to your project's style and scale, whether that means invisible effects and cleanup for a drama, hero shots for a feature or environment extensions for a series, and we set up them with the post-prod supervisor, the colourist and the CGI team.
 South Africa is attractive for VFX because the DTIC rebates carries an uplift for post-prod completed in-country.
 The favourable South African rand exchange rate means top-tier visual effects at costs well below European or North American rates.
 English is the working language of the industry, so remote reviews with overseas teams run smoothly across the convenient UTC+2 time zone.